 Our common perception is that we are 'mono-gender' — we are either male or female, and we seek out our opposite gender partner in order to complete ourselves.
 We may experience much anxiety and distress over our inability to find such a partner, and view ourselves as incomplete.

 Sacred sex shows, even on the physical level, that we are sexually complete, and that we can reconnect with our sexual wholeness at any time.
 By the end of this lesson, you will know the bodily organs of the opposite gender that you own in your anatomy.
 You will see that you are once and forever sexually whole.

-And for those who are what society labels "intersex" or "transgender" - and for the rest of "normal" society that too often harshly judges them - you will see that such people are no different than anyone else.
+And for those who are what society labels "intersex" or "transgender" — and for the rest of "normal" society that too often harshly judges them — you will see that such people are no different than anyone else.
 We are ALL transgender.
-We are all gender complete.
+We all transcend gender — we are all gender-complete.
 See the Gender Identity lesson for a full discussion of this.

 In the same way, the typical view among men & women in relationship is that their bodies are as different as night & day.
 In the bedroom, this leads to a host of problems.
 You've heard the complaints:

 "I don't know how to please my partner."